Descanonge/filefinder/docs/source/find_files.rst

 Optional property
 #################

-If the option property can achieve two different features.
+The option property can achieve two different features.
 If the flag `:opt` is present, this will append a '?' to the matcher regex, making it 'optional'.

 If two options are indicated as `:opt=A:B`, the regex will be set as an OR